salilab/imp/modules/display/README.md

-This module provides code to write various file formats for displaying data from \imp optimizations.
-The display::Writer classes provides the base class for objects which write to specific file formats and the display::Geometry provide means of describing geometry.
+This module provides code to write various file formats for displaying data from IMP modeling efforts.
+The IMP::display::Writer classes provides the base class for objects which write to specific file formats and the IMP::display::Geometry provide means of describing geometry.
 Currently it supports output to
- - Chimera via the IMP::display::ChimeraWriter
  - Pymol via the IMP::display::PymolWriter
  .
 And display of boxes, points, spheres, segments, ellipsoids are supported.

+You should probably check out IMP::rmf for a more general file format and one that is read natively by both IMP and Chimera.

 _Author(s)_: Daniel Russel